image (12)2

 Tight development cycles

-Intensify the development of manufacturing processes for every lighter components as wells as for metallic materials (aluminium, HSS steel) than composite materials.
+Intensify the development of manufacturing processes for increasingly lightweight components, including metallic materials (aluminium, high-strength steels) and composite materials.

 024-solar-panel